mpeyre93/burgerExpress/README.md

 ### Hosted on Heroku

-* This application is deployed on Heroku, link below:
+* This application is deployed on Heroku, link to application below: